The Temperley-Lieb Tower and the Weyl Algebra: Results from Quinn

 \section{Results from Quinn}

 We recall key statements and main results from \cite{Quinn} which we use in this paper.
-Namely, the structure of the representation categories of Temperley-Lieb algebras, the action of induction and restriction functors, and relations in the precursor to the $\Weyl$ category.
+Namely, the structure of the representation categories of Temperley-Lieb algebras, the action of induction and restriction functors, and relations in the precursor to the universal Weyl category.
 The reader is referred there and references therein for additional details.
 Unless stated otherwise, results given here are proven in \cite{Quinn}.
 Some notation is changed in this paper.

-\subsection{Representations of Temperley-Lieb algebras}
+\subsection{Representations of Temperley-Lieb Algebras}

 The set of isomorphism classes of irreducible $\TLn$ representations are in bijection with nonnegative integers $m\leq n$ such that $m\equiv n\operatorname{mod}2$.
 We denote such an irreducible representation $W^n_m$.
-These representations are $(m,n)$-Temperley-Lieb diagrams $w$ such that $w=wf^{(m)}$.
+Vectors in these representations may be presented as $(m,n)$-Temperley-Lieb diagrams $w$ such that $w=wf^{(m)}$.
 This implies that $W^n_n$ is the trivial representation.
 We assume that $W^n_m=0$ is $m$ is negative, exceeds $n$, or has different parity from $n$.

 A basis for these representations is given using a path algebra approach.
-Equivalently, there is a Young tableaux description of basis vectors given in \cite{Moore} for example.
-Let $P^n$ denote the set of paths of length $n$ starting from the vertex labeled 1 on the type A graph whose vertices are labeled $0,1,2,\dots$\,.
+Equivalently, there is a Young tableaux description of basis vectors given in \cite{Moore}, for example.
+Let $P^n$ denote the set of paths of length $n$ starting from the vertex labeled $1$ on the type $\mathsf{A}_{n+1}$ graph whose vertices are labeled $0,1,2,\dots, n$\,.
 A path of length $n$ is notated by a sequence $p=(p_1,p_2,\dots, p_n)$ of nonnegative integers such that $p_1=1$ and $p_{i+1}=p_i\pm1$ for $i<n$.
 A basis for $W^n_m$ is in bijection with $P^n_m$ the set of paths in $P^n$ which end at vertex $m$, i.e, $p_n=m$.
 For a given path, the corresponding basis element is constructed inductively from a single strand.
 Suppose that $v_k$ is the $(p_k,k)$-Temperley-Lieb diagram constructed from a path of length $k$ ending at $p_k$.
 If the path continues to the right (increases), then

 and if the path continues to the left (decreases), then

 The normalization factor $\sqrt{\frac{[p_k]}{[p_k+1]}}$ is required for orthonormality in the following sense.
 If $p\in P^n_m$ corresponds to $v_p\in W^n_m$, then the reflection of $v_p$ over a horizontal axis is the corresponding dual basis vector $\check{v}_p$ in the sense that $\check{v}_p(v_r)=\delta_{p,r}$, where $\delta=1$ if $p=r$ and is zero otherwise.
 Write $e_{p,r}$ for the matrix element $v_p\check{v}_r$ provided $p,r\in P^n_m$.